M-earnest/didactic-jupyterbook-workshop/general-information/index.md

 ## Questions so far?

+You can direct any questions to me via the email above or join our [DiLER Discord Server](https://discord.gg/cuDqc9gn) and reach out to one of the moderators.

 ----
 ## Acknowledgments
 This workshop was initially created by Dr. [Lucie Binder](https://github.com/luciebinder) and is based on the online course [Creating interactive content with Jupyter Books](https://diler-digitell.github.io/tutorial_jupyter_books/general-information/index.html) developed as part of [DigiTeLL](https://www.uni-frankfurt.de/106198465/Digital_Teaching_and_Learning_Lab___DigiTeLL) by the [DiLER](https://diler-digitell.github.io/intro.html) project.
 It was subsequently adapted and expanded to fit the Grade workshop format.